akctba/potluck/README.md

 1. Download the repository files (project) or clone this project using the 'git clone' command.
 2. Create database schema and tables.
 3. Setup database connection on the file (...).
-4. on the root folder run the command 'npx zero'.
+4. on the root folder run the command `npx zero`.

 ## Documentation
 ### User Stories